SANU Memorandum: Overview

 The memo is divided into two parts: the "Crisis in the Yugoslav Economy and Society" and the "Status of Serbia and the Serb Nation".
 The first section focuses on the economic and political fragmentation of Yugoslavia that followed the promulgation of the 1974 constitution.
 The memo argued that because Tito had been a Croat, he had designed the Yugoslav federation in such a way to unduly balance the entire economic and political system in favor of his native Croatia together with Slovenia.
-In this way, the memo claimed that the burden of austerity policies imposed by the IMF fell almost entirely on the Serbs while at the same time allowing Croatia and Slovenia to keep too much of their wealth to themselves.
-The second section focuses on what the authors saw as Serbia's inferior status in Yugoslavia, while describing status of Serbs in the province of Kosovo and in Croatia in such a way to make its point.
-The memo argued that because the provincial authorities in both Kosovo and Vojvodina could deal directly with the federal government, this had made them de facto republics outside of the control of the Socialist Republic of Serbia.
-Since March 1981, there had been regular riots in Kosovo between the ethnic Albanian majority and its Serb minority, which in turn had been caused by competition in the labour market in a time of austerity as the university system produced far more graduates than there were available jobs.
+In this way, the memo claimed that the burden of austerity policies imposed by the IMF fell almost entirely on the Serbs, while at the same time allowing Croatia and Slovenia to keep too much of their wealth to themselves.
+The second section focuses on what the authors saw as Serbia's inferior status in Yugoslavia, while describing the status of Serbs in the province of Kosovo and in Croatia in such a way as to make its point.
+The memo argued that because the Serbian provincial authorities in both Kosovo and Vojvodina could deal directly with the federal Yugoslav government, this had made them de facto republics outside of the control of the Socialist Republic of Serbia.
+Since March 1981, there had been regular riots in Kosovo between the ethnic Albanian majority and Serb minority, which in turn had been caused by the competition in the labour market in a time of austerity as the university system produced far more graduates than there were available jobs.
 The memo claimed that the other republics, especially Croatia, were supporting the Albanian provincial government in Kosovo as part of a plot to force out the Serb minority.
-Kosta Mihailović made contributions on the economy, Mihailo Marković on self-management, and Vasilije Krestić on the status of the Serbs of Croatia.
+Kosta Mihailović made contributions to the economy, Mihailo Marković on self-management and Vasilije Krestić on the status of the Serbs of Croatia.

 The memo claimed that at the end of World War II, Tito deliberately weakened Serbia by dividing up the majority of Serbian territory, namely present day Serbia, Montenegro, North Macedonia, Bosnia and Croatia, with Serb majority populations.
 The memo argued that Tito further weakened the SR Serbia by dividing its territory and creating the autonomous provinces of Kosovo and Vojvodina, which was not reciprocated in the other Yugoslav republics.
 A major theme of the memo was that of alleged Serbian victimization at the hands of the other republics, who were portrayed as having profited at Serbia's expense.
-The authors of the memo wrote that it was time to "...remove this historical guilt off of the Serbian people and to refute officially the claims that they had an economically privileged position between the two wars and that there would be no denying of their liberating role throughout history and their contribution in the creation of Yugoslavia....The Serbs in their history have never conquered or exploited others.
-Through the two world wars, they liberated themselves, and when they could, help others to liberate themselves".
+The authors of the memo wrote that it was time to "...remove this historical guilt off of the Serbian people and to refute officially the claims that they had an economically privileged position between the two wars and that there would be no denying of their liberating role throughout history and their contribution in the creation of Yugoslavia....
+The Serbs in their history have never conquered or exploited others.
+Through the two world wars, they liberated themselves, and when they could, helped others to liberate themselves".